jeffreycwitt/WittManifestTool/readme.md

 This is a little command line tool I've build to automate my creation of IIIF manifests of medieval manusctripts.

 It is customized for my personal project needs, but it could be increasingly generalized.
-Perhaps its greater benefit is just to introduce newcomers to the idea of automated manifest creation and some of the problem areas to be aware of when trying to automatically genereate manifests for manuscripts.
-Please fork and customize if so desired, or help make it better and more general and submit a pull request.
+Perhaps its current benefit is just to introduce newcomers to the idea of automated manifest creation and some of the problem areas to be aware of when trying to automatically genereate manifests for manuscripts.

+Please fork and customize if it seems useful.
+Alternatively, please help make it better and more general and then submit a pull request.

-Below is explanation of what problems this script tries to solve and the current method it uses to overcome these problems.
+Below is explanation of what problems this script tries to solve and the current method it uses to overcome those problems.

 In my case, the basic automation problem is how to correctly declare a lot of canvases correctly aligned with their associated image annotations and image services.

 Declaring information for the manifest as a whole is a one time event and doesn't really need to be automated.But most of the manuscripts I'm working with have between 100 and 200 folios.
 These means I need to create around 400 canvases for each manifest.
-I've auto created about 30 manifests now, which means about 12,000 canvas entires.
+I've auto created about 30 manifests now, which means about 12,000 canvas entries.
 I'm not about to type this out by hand.

 In theory this automation is a fairly easy task.
-I intend for my canvas ids to follow the foliation of the manuscript and manuscripts are usually numbered in sequential order, so that should just be a simple loop.
+I intend for my canvas ids to follow the foliation of the manuscript, and manuscripts are usually numbered in sequential order, so that should just be a simple loop.

 But in practice there are complications.
 First, a canvas iteration needs to alternate from recto to verso and only change numerical number when moving from verso to recto.
 Secondly, manuscripts sometime make mistakes and repeat a number or skip a number.
-Finally, the filename of the image on the image server does not always match up with the folio number.
+We have to be able to account for this.

+There are additional difficulties when associating these folios with the corect image on the image server.
+The folio number is very often not used as the identifier of the image.
 Thus, we need to find a way to automatically align the folio number which is used in the canvas id with the service id (or the image file name).
 Fortunately, Gallica currently uses a sequential numbering to number its images, so, in theory, all we need to do is to match up the beginning of the folio sequence with the image file name sequence and everything should line up.
 But again, in practice, there are problems.
 Often Gallica's sequence of images includes duplicate images (e.g. f5.jpg and f6.jpg will be separate images of the same folio) and this repetition ruins our alignment.
-Finally, often Gallica images are images of facing verso and recto pages rather than the preferred image of a single side of a folio.
+Finally, Gallica images are often images of facing verso and recto pages rather than the preferred image of a single side of a folio.

 So, in theory automation is easy.
-But to make it work, we need a bunch of little extra pieces of information about each manuscript in question so that the canvas will both number correctly and align with the corresponding image id.
+But to make it work, we need a bunch of little extra pieces of information about each manuscript in question so that the canvases will both number correctly (with the right label) and align with the corresponding image id.

-The basic idea then is to have configuration file that contains  this idiosyncratic information.
+The basic idea then is to have configuration file that contains all this idiosyncratic information.

 Then we can feed this information into a script that creates the full manifest in a ruby hash.